 Julie Corbin, Ph.D.

-Below are stages of grief commonly experienced after the death of a companion animal.
+Below are stages of grief pet parents commonly experienced after the death of a beloved companion animal.
 It is important to note that the grieving process does not always occur in a linear or predictable fashion and everyone will process through the loss in their own way and in their own time.
-These four stages were predominate themes underscored in my scholarly research on the Human-Canine Bond and Pet Loss (2006) and I have seen variations of these stages in my clinical work with bereaved pet owners.
-These stages are in no way absolute but are meant to provide a general guide and offer a way to conceptualize one’s response to the death of a beloved companion animal.
+These stages are in no way absolute and are meant to provide a general guide and offer a way to understand our response to the death of our companion animal.

 1. Shock and Disbelief